On February 9, 2022, the Senate Bill (SB) 114 was passed for COVID-19 Supplemental Paid Sick Leave (SPSL) up to 80 hours (10 days),

 Qualifying Reasons for Leave

-ECRL can be used for the following reasons when employees are unable to work on site
+Up to 40 hours (5 days) of SPSL can be used for the following reasons when employees are unable to work on

-• Employee is subject to a quarantine or isolation period related to COVID-19 as defined
+- Employee is subject to a quarantine or isolation related to COVID-19, as defined by

-• Employee is advised by a health care provider to self-quarantine due to concerns
+- Employee is advised by a health care provider to isolate or quarantine due to concerns

 related to COVID-19.

-order or guideline or who has been advised to self-quarantine by a health care
+order or guideline or who has been advised to isolate or quarantine by a health care

 unavailable for reasons related to COVID-19 on the premises.